fontle/obsidianOLD/Economics/Micro 1/Labour Supply.md

 ### Income and Substitution Effect
 We can determine that the price of leisure $(\bar{L} - L)$ is the wage,$w$, this means that there is a **substitution effect** as when wages increase we will likely *reduce* our "consumption" of labour.
 However, if this was the only effect then we would determine that a high wage would result in people to not work?
 This assumption is wrong.

-When wages change, there is another effect ocurring on the other side the equation. $w\bar{L}$.
+When wages change, there is another effect occurring on the other side the equation. $w\bar{L}$.
 As wages increase, the possible wage for the individual increases and therefore their 'budget' for work is higher, and thus the worker works more.
 This is known as the **income effect**.

 ## Optimal Choice
 ---